Buying a New vs Used Van for Van Life

 If you’re looking for a Sprinter van specifically, check out this blog post on where to find a Sprinter van for sale.

-Down below, you’ll find a downloadable PDF with a full list of websites, forums, and Facebook groups where you can search for a van.
+Sign up for our free Member resources area at the top of this blog post, you’ll find a downloadable PDF with a full list of websites, forums, and Facebook groups where you can search for a van.
 So download that, bookmark those pages, and make checking those pages part of your daily routine.